LinusErikNilsson/LinusErikNilsson/README.md

 - 🖥️ Also I have an intrest in Windows and trying out new versions, I've a member of the Windows Insider Program since 2015 testing and sending feedback to help improve Windows.

-- 🌱 I’m currently learning: Web development, starting with HTML5 and CSS, and continuing with JavaScript and React.
+- 🌱 I’m currently learning: Application development in React Native.

+- 📄I have knowledge of: .NET, C#, ASP.NET, SQL, TypeScript, Node.js, React.

 - 💻 Upcoming sideprojects: Learning .NET MAUI and Azure CosmosDB.